toiyabe/RepoSync/README.md

 # Azure DevOps Repository Synchronizer

-This is an Azure DevOps pipeline script that keeps files in a source repository--known as the "upstream" repository-- synchronized with the files in another repository--known as the "downstream" repository.
+This is an Azure DevOps pipeline script that keeps files in a source repository--known as the "upstream" repository--synchronized with the files in another repository--known as the "downstream" repository.

-## Install Pipeline Code
+## Install the Pipeline

-Upload the 'SyncPipeline.yml' YAML file to the __upstream__ Azure DevOps repository.
+Upload the 'azure-pipelines.yml' YAML file to the __upstream__ Azure DevOps repository.
+If you already have a pipeline file by that same name, rename the file before uploading.

-NOTE: This pipeline code will be run from the __downstream__ repository(ies), so there is no need to configure it as a "pipeline" in the upstream repo.

-## Choose the type of trigger

-Next, choose what kind of [trigger](https://learn.microsoft.com/en-us/azure/devops/pipelines/repos/azure-repos-git?view=azure-devops&tabs=yaml#ci-triggers) will be used to start the pipeline from the __downstream__ repository(s).
-Example triggers are found in the YAML file.
+Once the YAML file is uploaded, select "__Pipelines__" on the DevOps project menu.

+If the pipeline does not appear, you can load it as follows:

+1. Click "Create Pipeline."
+2. When asked, "Where is your code?"
+Select "Azure Repos Git (YAML)."
+3. On the next tab, select the current repo.
+4. Now on the "Configure your pipeline" tab, scroll down and select "Existing Azure Pipelines YAML file."
+5. When the popup dialog appears, select "/azure-pipelines.yml" file (or what ever file name you used), then "Continue."

 ## Create "Downstream" Repository